JC3 Incident Reporting Procedures

 - Develop processes to notify the Information Owner once it has been determined that confidentiality of PII has been compromised.

-- Ensure that all suspected or confirmed cyber security incidents involving media containing PII (including the physical loss/theft of computing devices) are reported to the DOE Cyber Incident Response Capability (CIRC) within 45 minutes of discovery.
-CIRC will report to the US-Computer Emergency Readiness Team (US-CERT) in accordance with its procedures.
+- Ensure that all suspected or confirmed cyber security incidents involving media containing PII (including the physical loss/theft of computing devices) are reported to the DOE Cyber Incident Response Capability (JC3) within 45 minutes of discovery.
+JC3 will report to the US-Computer Emergency Readiness Team (US-CERT) in accordance with its procedures.

 - When reporting possible cyber security incidents involving PII, there should be sufficient reason to believe that a security breech has occurred and that PII is likely to have been involved.
 Otherwise, the incident should be reported following documented procedures for reporting all cyber security incidents.